What is a Mommy Makeover?

 - Breast augmentation and lift – combines the use of an implant and a lift to create a fuller breast while also dealing with sagging and drooping that can occur after pregnancy

-- Tummy tuck – eliminates loose skin from the abdomen and tightens the abdominal muscles to create a flat belly
+- Tummy Tuck – eliminates loose skin from the abdomen and tightens the abdominal muscles to create a flat belly with tighter waist.

-- Tummy tuck and liposuction – a powerful technique allowing for removal of excess skin and resculpting of the entire abdomen, waist, and other stubborn fat deposits
+- Tummy Tuck and liposuction – a combined surgical technique allowing for removal of excess skin and resculpting of the entire abdomen, waist, and other stubborn fat deposits.

 - Fillers (such as Restylane or Juvederm) – restore the loss in facial fat